 For purposes of discussion let’s imagine a perfect point source radiator.
 As long as the source remains small with respect to wavelength the radiation will be omnidirectional, with no change in the frequency response at off axis angles.
 When the wavelength starts to become small relative to the source the radiation begins to “beam” directly ahead and off axis we start to see lobing in the frequency response at off axis angles.
 This lobing is caused by phase cancellation as sounds from different parts of the piston (for example near side and far side) arrive out of phase with each other.

 Off axis cancellation effects are often illustrated through polar response graphs which show the dB level at various angles from 0 to 90 degrees.
 In the diagram the dimensionless number ka refers to circumference* divided by wavelength. *circumference can be easily calculated as pi or 3.141 multiplied by the diameter.

-ka is around 250Hz.
+For example a 15″ piston has a circumference of around 4ft, so ka is around 250Hz.
 Above ka = 1 the piston starts to become directional.
-Relatively smooth off axis response is maintained to ka = 2 (500Hz for the 15" piston) but by ka = 5 (1250Hz for the 15") the piston is beaming with notable response lobing.
-A 15" single driver speaker would be a narrow directivity speaker whereas a 2" single driver speaker would be considered relatively wide directivity.
+Relatively smooth off axis response is maintained to ka = 2 (500Hz for the 15″ piston) but by ka = 5 (1250Hz for the 15″) the piston is beaming with notable response lobing.
+A 15″ single driver speaker would be a narrow directivity speaker whereas a 2″ single driver speaker would be considered relatively wide directivity.